itztazma8/Health_System/README.md

 This shows the actual ratio of calories burned and calories taken for those who are curious.

 ## BMI
-In terms of BMI, first we consider the **BMI as 1600 calories**.
+In terms of BMI, first we consider the **BMR as 1600 calories**.
 The formula that has been used here is also less precise due to **Hardware Constraints**.
 The height is rounded down to two digits only.
 The weight is multiplied by 100 instead of 1000.
 So the formula is **[Weight X 100 // Height X Height]**.

 ## BMI Category
 Based on the calculations done in the BMI section, the category is mentioned as to make sure the user understands his/her current state of physical health.